-If you want to build a truly impressive streaming video library, consider adding Amazon Instant Video to your subscription list.
+If you want to build an impressive streaming video library, consider adding Amazon Instant Video to your subscription list.
 Subscribing to the service is free to Amazon Prime members.
 Non-members will have to pay a fee for most every video selected.
 These fees vary.
-You might be able to rent a TV episode for $1.99 for a 48-hour period.
+You might be able to rent a TV episode for $1.99 for 48 hours.
 A newer movie might cost you $4.99 for a rental.
 That can add up if you are not careful, but it is far less expensive than taking the family to the movie theater.

-The good news about streaming services is that you can watch movies and TV shows on your TV screen through a number of devices.
+The good news about streaming services is that you can watch movies and TV shows on your TV screen through many devices.
 Do your children own a Wii or PlayStation?
 You can stream video through these devices.
 You can also buy a set-top box that streams for you.
-Roku, Amazon's Fire TV, and Google's Chromecast are attractive options.
+Roku, Apple TV, Amazon's Fire TV, and Google's Chromecast are attractive options.
 Perhaps even of more value, most mobile phones and tablet offer apps for the most popular streaming services, allowing you to watch anywhere and at any time.

 These devices can range from $35 to $100 or more.
-However, once you set them up -- provided you have wireless Internet -- you gain access to streaming services such as Netflix and Hulu Plus.
-You also gain access to plenty of free channels that are less known, channels that specialize in everything from classic horror movies, black-and-white dramas, sci-fi shows and westerns.
+However, once you set them up -- provided you have wireless Internet -- you can watch services such as Netflix and Hulu Plus.
+You also gain access to plenty of free channels that are less known, channels that specialize in everything from classic horror movies, black-and-white dramas, sci-fi shows, and westerns.
 There are free channels for every taste.

 Even if you buy a streaming set-top box, subscribe to Netflix, Hulu Plus and Amazon Instant Video, you should still save money each month compared to cable TV subscriptions.
 Also, when you rely on streaming video, you only pay for the channels you want and will watch.

 Even better?
 The technology behind streaming video is improving annually, making it the perfect time to cut your cable service and enjoy the lower entertainment expenses that come with such a move.